Build Wise Systems: Combining Competence, Alignment, and Robustness

 Understanding decision-making systems and what that means for governance, corporations, and technology creators.

-This is the first piece in a set of work on ‘Reimagining Social Technologies’.
+This is the first piece in a set of work on ‘Reimagining Technology’;

-Most of my recent public work focuses on misinformation, online platforms, platform/AI governance, and the impacts of AI/ML.
-This may look somewhat tangential—but is actually deeply connected, as we will see as the series continues (see links at the end).
+Most of my prior public work focused on misinformation, online platforms, platform/AI governance, and the impacts of AI/ML.
+This may look somewhat tangential—but is actually deeply connected.
+Later pieces can be found here.

 We will not be able to address our urgent global crises without improving our systems and processes for decision-making and conflict resolution—our decision-systems.
 Improving these systems is also crucial for ensuring that both state and non-state powers incorporate human values; from governments, to corporations, to our technological creations.